Public-Health-Scotland/technical-docs/Posit Infrastructure/New Posit Environment Quick Start Guide.md

 ## 6. Getting Support

+**Important Change - please read carefully**

+There is a new support process for the new Posit environment as follows:

+1. All requests for support and to report issues with the new Posit environment must be made via the form at https://forms.office.com/e/pqmmNMkhT6

+These requests for support will first reach the Data Science Team, who will provide first line support where possible.
+If the Data Science Team cannot resolve the issue, it is passed to second-line support.

+2. Second line support for the new Posit environment will be provided by Jumping Rivers.
+An Engineer or Data Scientist at Jumping Rivers may contact you directly about the issue you are experiencing.

+3. NSS DaS will only become involved in exceptional circumstances, such as a network outage, or if a significant change is required in the Microsoft Azure cloud computing environment.
+The Data Science Team will co-ordinate the communication between Jumping Rivers and NSS DaS in these instances.

+**Important Notes**

+- You must complete the form linked to above in order to receive support relating to the new Posit environment.
+- Do not contact Jumping Rivers, unless they request further information from you directly.
+- Do not raise a request or incident in Service Now, unless directed to do so by the Data Science Team.

 ---

 ## 5. FAQs
 ### What if I encounter a problem?
 - Contact the Data Science Team for support using the form at [https://forms.office.com/e/pqmmNMkhT6]
+### How can I get access to Posit Connect?
+- Posit Connect has been deployed into the new Posit environment along with Posit Workbench and Posit Package Manager.
+Work continues to further test the capabilities of Posit Connect and assess how we can best make use of this application in PHS.
+If you would like to get involved in this testing, please contact ...
+### Where are all my files?
+- Any files you had saved in your home directory on the old Posit environment will not be migrated to the new Posit environment.
+The home directory should only be used for the installation of R and Python packages.
+Anything else should be saved in an area on Stats.

 ---